Abstract submission (Easychair platform)

 Nima Haghdadi, Imperial College, London, UK, email

-Additive manufacturing technologies are undergoing exponential growth in many engineering fields, from aerospace to biomedical applications, from fashion to food industry.
+Additive manufacturing technologies are undergoing exponential growth across diverse engineering fields, including aerospace, biomedical, fashion, and food industry.

-In parallel, also boosted from additive manufacturing, the demand for innovative and efficient designs has increased exponentially.
-As an example, metamaterials represent a very interesting class of materials/structures that may exhibit extraordinary (mechanical, acoustic, thermal, …) properties depending on their design.
+In parallel, the rise of additive manufacturing has driven increased demand for innovative and efficient designs.
+For example, metamaterials represent a compelling class of materials/structures that can exhibit extraordinary (mechanical, acoustic, thermal, …) properties depending on their design.

-Aiming at generating groundbreaking either process or product advancements/innovation a deep understanding of the underlying physical and manufacturing phenomena, as well as of the complex process-structure-property relationships has become necessary.
-Yet, developing mathematical models and numerical tools suitable to address the above-mentioned challenges is not trivial due to the multiphysics and multiscale nature of the involved phenomena.
+To enable advancements in both process and products, a deep understanding of the underlying physical and manufacturing phenomena, as well as of the complex process-structure-property relationships, is essential.
+Yet, developing mathematical models and numerical tools to address the above-mentioned challenges is highly complex due to the multiphysics and multiscale nature of the involved phenomena.

 The present Session/Minisymposium aims at presenting and discussing the most recent results in the challenging field of additive manufacturing addressing – but not limited to - the following topics: